-Hiraizumi is the 12th world heritage site within Japan and the first in the Tohoku Region.
-It has been recognized by UNESCO as a World Cultural Asset.
-Hiraizumi grew to importance due to the region's mineral wealth.
-Their central position helped command control of North-South trade routes.
+Hiraizumi is the 12th world heritage site within Japan and the first in the Tohoku Region, recognized by UNESCO as a World Cultural Asset.
+Hiraizumi grew to importance due to the region's mineral wealth and their central position helped command control of North-South trade routes.
 It was the capital of Oshu (an area about a third of Japan) under the ruling of the Fujiwara Clan during the Heian Period and at its peak, Hiraizumi even rivaled Kyoto (the capital) commercially and politically.

 Hiraizumi is now a small, quiet town with historically and culturally rich gems awaiting your visit.
 It's also home to two of four temples in the pilgrimage of four-temples of the Tohoku Region (the other two are Yamagata - Yamadera and Matsushima - Zuiganji).
 If you want to indulge in Japan's historic wonders without the hoard of tourists, Hiraizumi is a top choice.

 Ichinoseki City borders Hiraizumi and is only a 8min train ride on the local Tohoku Main Line (if you miss the train take a look at things you can do around the station or alternatively take a 20min bus ride).
 From there, you can either catch the loop bus or if you want a classic adventure, hire a bicycle for the day!
 The walk from the station to Hiraizumi's main attraction, Chusonji, takes about 20-30mins on foot.

 There is also a 1000yen 1 day bus pass available that can take you to popular tourist destinations such as Chusonji (Hiraizumi), Motsuji (Hiraizumi), Geibikei (Ichinoseki) and Gembikei (Ichinoseki).
 For bus times and information, the best idea is to ask the tourist information center at the west exit of Ichinoseki Station.